 Yes.
 DSW Team members must live in Simi Valley at the time of appointment.
 The primary mission of the team is to serve the community of Simi Valley first and foremost.
 When requested, the DSW Team may be activated to support other communities in Ventura County.

-Do I need any prior skills or training?
+Do I need any specific skills or training?

 Yes.
-Familiarity with paramilitary organizations, the Incident Command System (ICS), and experience working with first responder agencies, such as Police, Fire, and EMS would be an asset.
-Any prior military experience or experience as a safety team member in private industry would be helpful as well.
-Individuals interested in joining the DSW Team must provide documentation of completion of the Community Emergency Response Training (CERT) curriculum.
-DSW candidates must have completed the CERT curriculum taught in Ventura County, sometime during the previous 3-years.
+Individuals interested in joining the DSW Team must have completed the Community Emergency Response Training (CERT) curriculum taught in Ventura County, sometime during the previous 3-years and provide documentation of completion of that training in the form a certificate.
+DSW candidates must be familiar with paramilitary organizations, the Incident Command System (ICS), and experience working with first responder agencies, such as Police, Fire, and EMS.
+Any prior military, para-military experience (law enforcement/fire services) or experience as a safety team member in private industry would be helpful as well.
 Successful completion of the FEMA IS-317 course (http://emilms.fema.gov/IS0317/) is also required prior to commencement of the background process to join the team.
 All DSW Team members must obtain their FCC Ham Radio Technicians License within 1-year of appointment to the team.
 All other training and skills will be taught as a part of the ongoing DSW training program.

 Do DSW Team members get paid?